-The order of meetings can be altered to reflect the availability of staff/students/employers and other stakeholders on a particular day, with the exception of the final day, which is reserved for the preparation of the first draft of the review group report and the presentation by the review group to the school.
+The order of meetings can be moved within the timetable to reflect the availability of staff/students/employers and other stakeholders on a particular day, with the exception of the final day, which is reserved for the preparation of the first draft of the review group report and the presentation by the review group to the school.
 The review group, following receipt of the SAR, may request changes to the overall timetable.
+They may also request additional meetings during the site visit.